 2012 – Family-friendly community consultations were held about the future EYFRC at nine locations throughout Regina for the public to provide input or learn about recent survey results.

-2010 – In mid-2010, the Understanding the Early Years Initiative (UEY), funded and supported by Human Resources and Development Canada, concluded a 3-year research and knowledge-building project in Regina.
+2010 – The Understanding the Early Years Initiative (UEY), funded and supported by Human Resources and Development Canada, concluded a 3-year research and knowledge-building project in Regina.
 The Early Development Instrument (EDI), a measurement tool developed by the Offord Centre for Child Studies at McMaster University, was used to study early childhood development from birth to Kindergarten entry in Regina.

 EDI results showed that kindergarten children in Regina scored significantly lower that their Canadian peers in all aspects of their development (physical, emotional, social, language and cognitive skills, and communication skills and general knowledge).
 Vulnerable children were found throughout Regina, and throughout all demographic groups.
 At its conclusion, the UEY Community Action Plan recommended the establishment of Neighbourhood Early Years Hubs, considered a gold standard of service delivery.